pilarcormo/Preprint/Results.md

 ######4.
 Confirmation of the causative mutations identified by bulk segregant analysis using Illumina sequencing and Arabidopsis as a reference genome (678)

 We selected different sets of data of bulk segregant analysis of a mutation segregating in an out-cross or back-cross population.
 We performed convencional genome alignment to the reference genome using the reads provided in 4 different mapping-by-sequencing experiments  that succeed in identifying the mutation([@Galvao:2012], [@Allen:2013], [@Monaghan:2014], [@Uchida:2014]]).
 The techniques used to identify the mutations were different in every case so we took advantage of this fact to confirm the reproducibility of the methods available.
 To reproduce the experiments, we aligned the Illumina paired-end reads to the *Arabidopsis thaliana* reference genome TAIR10 [@Lamesch:2012aa] after a quality filtering step.
 Then, we used VarScan for variant detection.
-After plotting the SNP densitiy (**Fig. 3, pipeline**), we analysed the homozygous SNPs distribution in each chromosome and the ratio of homozygous to heterozygous to confirm the genomic region where the mutations were described.
+After plotting the SNP densitiy (**Additional file 4**), we analysed the homozygous SNPs distribution in each chromosome and the ratio of homozygous to heterozygous to confirm the genomic region where the mutations were described.
 SNPs with a frequency of 0.8 or larger were considered homozygous.

 In the first study, they generated a recombinant mapping population by outcrossing a Col-0 background mutant to the divergent accession Ler-0.
 The offspring were allowed to self-fertilize.
 A mutant pool of 119 F2 individuals was sequenced (we refer to this dataset as **OCF2**) [@Galvao:2012].
 The two parental lines Col-0 and Ler-0 were also sequenced.
 Then, they performed conventional SHOREmap [@Schneeberger:2009] to identify the mutation causing late flowering which lied on chromosome 2, specifically on gene _SOC1_(18807538..18811047).